LACCRA 2025-2026 Board of Directors

 Lorraine Romin

-Lorraine Romin has been a court reporter for 36 years.
+Lorraine Romin has been a court reporter for 38 years.
 Before coming to LA Superior, Lorraine was a freelance deposition reporter for Los Angeles and San Bernardino Counties.
 In 1995, Lorraine started her court career with the Los Angeles Municipal Court where she served a few years on the Municipal Court Reporters Board.
 Upon the merging of the Municipal and Superior Courts, Lorraine worked in a family law department for three years and then went on to work in a civil courtroom for 12 years.
 In 2012, Lorraine started working in the downtown Los Angeles Criminal Courts building covering misdemeanors and felonies.
 Currently, she is assigned to a felony criminal trial courtroom.
-When Lorraine is not working, she enjoys scrapbooking and crafting.
+When Lorraine is not working, she enjoys scrapbooking, crafting, going to concerts, and spending time with her growing family.
+Two of her three adult children recently got married, and she is very excited about this new chapter in her life!

 DIRECTOR-AT-LARGE